babyman/tw2md/README.md

                               'tiddlers' directory.
       <outputDirectory>     The output directory were the Obsidian markdown
                               files will be saved.
-      --add-titles          Add titles to the top of all output documents.
+      --add-titles          Add the TiddlyWiki title as a header to the top of all output documents.
       --add-titles-tag=<addTitlesForTags>
-                            Add titles to the top of documents when tagged with this tag.
+                            Add the TiddlyWiki title as a header to the top of documents when tagged with this tag.
       --assets-path=<assetPath>
                             Collect assets into an Obsidian vault subdirectory, path is relative to the output directory.